 Currency News Trading

-Currency News Trading for experienced forex traders is a great way for them to exploit fast moves within the forex currency market.
+Currency News Trading for experienced forex traders is a challenging way for them to exploit fast moves within the forex currency market.

-Traders whom have a robust trading strategy suited to take advantage of these fast news moves do extremely well.
+Traders whom have a robust trading strategy suited to take advantage of these fast news moves spend time trading the markets around the time of news announcements.
+Many have their trading systems coded into Metatrader for automatic trade execution.
 What they do is wait for an appropriate upcoming news announcement, log-into their forex account just before the news release and then buy or sell the currency for an extremely short period of time.
-Some news traders open and close positions within a matter of seconds.
+Anything from seconds or minutes in duration.
+Many employ their semi-automated trading systems to close out trades after they have opened them manually.

 It's not as easy as it sounds or everybody would be doing it.
-It is definitely not something beginner traders should do without lots of practice on a demo account and a good trading plan.
+It is definitely not something beginner traders should do without lots of practice on a demo account and a good trading plan and strategy.

 The concept behind trading the news is to select a "high impact" news release such as Retail Sales, Unemployment, Durable Goods, Non Farm Payrolls etc that shows the strength or weakness of a country's economy.